 - Rangoon Tea House

-Bars in Yangon: Our 2011 Lonely Planet was most out-of-date in the nightlife section – lots of bars have opened since then and neither we, nor you, dear reader, should need persuading to pursue a thorough course of research.
+Bars in Yangon: Our 2011 Lonely Planet was most out-of-date in the nightlife section – luckily, a new 2017 edition has just been released.
+Lots of Yangon bars have opened since then and neither we, nor you, dear reader, should need persuading to pursue a thorough course of research.
 Alphabetically:

 - 50th Street Bar & Grill